 - The feature is not what makes your business different from competitors

-- The subscription cost is clearly lower than building and maintaining custom software
+- The ongoing commitment is clearly lower than building and maintaining custom software

 When Custom Makes Sense